Prospect: Information for the user

 Driving and using machines

-The influence of mycophenolate mofetil on your ability to drive and use machines is moderate.
-If you feel drowsy, sleepy, or confused, speak with your doctor or nurse and do not drive or use tools or machines until you feel better.
+The influence of mycophenolate mofetil on the ability to drive and use machines is moderate.
+If you feel drowsy, dizzy, or confused, talk to your doctor or nurse and do not drive or use tools or machines until you feel better.

 Mycophenolate Mofetil Stada contains sodium